kunigami/kunigami.github.io/_docs/math/probability.md

 ### Discrete

-A discrete random variable is a variable that can be a value of a countable domain.
+A discrete random variable is a variable that can be a value of a countable domain $D$.
 For example, the outcome of a dice throw.

 ## Probability Distributions